-Results in Table 19 above demonstrate a mean VIF of 1.36 which is less than the set threshold of 10 when variables are perfectly collinear hence confirms the pre-test done on data that there is no multycollinearity problem in the data used.
-Tolerances (1/VIF) are between 0.59 and 0.96.
-This means that between 59% and 95% of the variance of a particular independent variable is not explained by the other independent variables.
-All variables have high tolerance and a low VIF value indicating a low degree of multycollinearity, if any.
+Results in Table 19 above demonstrated a mean VIF of 1.36 which was less than the set threshold of 10 when variables are perfectly collinear hence confirms the pre-test done on the data that there was no multycollinearity problem in the data used.
+Tolerances (1/VIF) were between 0.59 and 0.96.
+This meant that for government regulations/laws, 59% of the variance was not explained by the other independent variables.
+For public participation, 63% of the variance was not explained by the other independent variables.
+For information technology, 88% of the variance was not explained by the other independent variables and finally for staff competency, 96% of the variance was not explained by the other independent variables.
+All the variables demonstrated a high tolerance and a low VIF value indicating a low degree of multycollinearity, if any.